Grab lessons to give you the confidence and enthusiasm to feel great about your teaching!

 • sesame seeds

-• basically anything you have laying around the kitchen
+• basically anything you have lying around the kitchen

 5. Day 2– Finalize their ramen.
 Those that didn’t cook will cook, and those that finished helped in the kitchen and cleaned.
 If you have individual cook stations as we do, you don’t need to rotate like this.